Switching out your drum heads can breathe new life into a tired set of drums. In this buyer’s guide, we went on the hunt for the best out there.

-Evans Power Center Reverse Dot Drum Head – Most Responsive
+Evans Power Center Reverse Dot

 The power center contains unique notches in its diameter, which allows the skin to flex by keeping the head open at the edges.
-The power centre can even be reversed, to make room for brushes, handy eh?
+The power center can even be reversed, to make room for brushes, handy eh?

 One thing to remember is that this skin is single ply, so it’s not going to take as much force for as long as a two-ply design.
-But saying that, the tone it produces thanks to the polymer used is great.
+But saying that, the tone it produces thanks to the polymer used is excellent.
 This thing is super responsive and kicks out a snappy pop, with plenty of sustain.
-So, it definitely cuts through a mix well enough to be heard.
+So, it cuts through a mix well enough to be heard.

-We think the Reverse Dot Drum Head by Evans will be a great choice for anyone looking for a super responsive snare skin on a budget.
+It’s an excellent choice for anyone looking for a super responsive snare skin on a budget.
 You really can’t go wrong here, this thing will pierce through your band’s mix without breaking a sweat and you’ll be able to tune it in a matter of seconds.

 - Easy to tune – The 360 tuning technology Evans have thought up means you’ll have this skin tuned up in no time.

-- Cuts through a mix – This thing is loud and has plenty of bite, so it’ll definitely cut through your mix no problem.
+- Cuts through a mix – This thing is loud and has plenty of bite, so it’ll cut through your mix no problem.